Mik1ll/LuaRenamer/README.md

 add '[' CRCUpper ']'

 // Import folders:
-if (Restricted and ImportFolders has 'h-anime')
+if (Restricted and ImportFolders has 'Hentai')
-    destination set 'h-anime'
+    destination set 'Hentai'
 else if (AnimeType is Movie)
     destination set 'Movies'
 else